- Personal Finance

 - Place the container out of the way.
 You don't want to get the urge to dig into your change jar anytime you need some change.
 Instead, tuck it out of the way someplace where you won't see it often, but know it's there to put your change away.
 I have mine in a cabinet in my breakfast nook.
 I know it's there when I bring change home, but I don't see it otherwise.

 - Move on to a larger container.
 Once you fill up your small container, then you can move on to a larger container.
-As the photos to the right show, I filled up a small jar with my spare change.
+As the photos to the above show, I filled up a small jar with my spare change.
 Quite an accomplishment.
 I then emptied my change into a larger container.
 Now I have a new goal in filling up that jar full of change.
 Continue to do this until you are satisfied with the amount of change you have saved up for the thing you need or want.

 - Get a piggy bank.
 Or something else to store the money in.
 In most cases this hides the money from your view.
 Make it something that motivates you to save your spare change.